Transformers use the idea of compensation

 Greg: 120 volt.

 Teacher: Good!
-Now, if we assume that the transformer is 100 percent efficient, what does that mean?
+Now, if we assume that the transformer is 100 % efficient, what does that mean?

 Shapi: That the power out is the same as the power in.

 Teacher: OK.
-If we assume that there is 100 percent efficiency, who can tell me what the current in the output coil must be?
-The power output must be 24 joule second -1, the potential difference is 120 volt, so what's the current?
+If we assume that there is 100 % efficiency, who can tell me what the current in the output coil must be?
+The power output must be 24 joule inverse second, the potential difference is 120 V, so what's the current?

 Gail: 0.2 ampere?

 Teacher: Yes, exactly right!
 0.2 ampere.
 The potential difference goes up by 10 times and the current goes down by ten times to keep the balance of power across the transformer.
 The same number of joule second-1 come out as go in.